redhat-cip/software-factory/docs/submitpatches.rst

 In case you have the public key, you can skip to `Adding public key`_

-You can generate a public key if you dont' have it already by executing the following commands
+You can generate a public key if you don't' have it already by executing the following commands

 .. code-block:: bash